Documentation conventions¶

 Style¶

 Remove text that is repetitive or superfluous.
 Be direct.
 Use examples, diagrams, formal grammars, pseudocode, and mathematical expressions.
-Write English descriptions for diagrams and any other elements that are be inaccessible to screen readers.
+Write English descriptions for any elements that are probably inaccessible to screen readers.

 Keep language accessible: Introduce or explain jargon, favor simpler words, and replace idioms with literal phrasing.
 Do not rely on mutual agreement about subtle differences between similar words.
 For example, do not use both significant and substantial.
 To distinguish a very significant finding from a significant one, write very significant.
 Be explicit.
 Use singular they and other gender-neutral terms, and use inclusive language.
 Substitute long phrases with shorter ones.